dfinity/feedback/README.md

 **Related projects:**

 1. [`mo-dev`](https://github.com/dfinity/motoko-dev-server) provides live reloading for Motoko canisters.
-2. [Vite + React + Motoko](https://github.com/rvanasa/vite-react-motoko) is a beginner-friendly starter project based on this repository.
+2. [Vite + React + Motoko](https://github.com/rvanasa/vite-react-motoko) is a beginner-friendly starter project that was originally used for this repository.

 ## Local Development